-If the internship site observes a holiday (i.e., Martin Luther King Day, Good Friday, etc.), the intern must adhere to the holidays that are observed by the internship site.
+If the internship site observes a holiday (i.e., Martin Luther King Day, Good Friday, etc.), the intern must adhere to the holidays that are observed by the internship site and will not earn any hours for that day.
 Interns should be aware that holiday policies differ from one internship site to another.